About a year ago in the start of 2017, I embarked on a series of small power electronics

 SST-90 is in fact rated at 4000 lumens at a whopping 18A (V_fwd 3.87V at 9A).

-Graph of SST-40 N4 performance, created by Djozz on BLF forums
+Graph of SST-40 N4 performance, by Djozz from BLF forums

 Turns out djozz also did another excellent investigation